Editorial Policy

 We welcome corrections.
 If you see an error — a wrong release year, misattributed developer, inaccurate description, or broken feature — please reach us through the Contact page.
 Every correction request is reviewed and, when accurate, applied to the affected game pages.

-Page timestamps are updated when content is regenerated or corrected.
+Page timestamps are updated when content is revised or corrected.
 Each game page exposes a dateModified schema field so search engines see the freshness.

 Copyright and Takedowns